goldbergyoni/nodebestpractices/sections/errorhandling/useonlythebuiltinerror.md

 From the blog machadogj

 > …One problem that I have with the Error class is that is not so simple to extend.
-Of course, you can inherit the class and create your own Error classes like HttpError, DbError, etc. However, that takes time and doesn’t add too much value [comparted to extending it only once for an AppError] unless you are doing something with types.
+Of course, you can inherit the class and create your own Error classes like HttpError, DbError, etc. However, that takes time and doesn’t add too much value [compared to extending it only once for an AppError] unless you are doing something with types.
 Sometimes, you just want to add a message and keep the inner error, and sometimes you might want to extend the error with parameters, and such…

 ### Blog Quote: "All JavaScript and System errors raised by Node.js inherit from Error"